 2. superposition of local 2D models over 1D model, with simultaneous calibration.

 3. transport (pollutent or solids), sedimentation.

 Adjoint codes / libraries / minimizer.
 Adjoint codes are

-to the forward models and to identification problems are
+Numerous benchmarks (both of the forward models and inverse ones) are

 Left) Sensitivity wrt bathymetry.
 Right down) Identification of inflow discharge Qin(t).